How Companies Are Rethinking Growth in 2024

 12 min read

 The past decade of venture capital abundance created a peculiar mindset in the business world: growth at all costs.
 Companies burned through cash to acquire users, capture market share, and defer profitability to some distant future.
-For many, that future has arrived—and it looks different than expected.

 As interest rates rose and capital became more expensive, boards and investors began asking harder questions.
 'When will you be profitable?' replaced 'How fast can you grow?' seemingly overnight.
-The shift has been jarring for organizations built entirely around the growth imperative.

 The New Equilibrium

-Consider the traditional approach: throw resources at customer acquisition, worry about unit economics later.
-The new approach inverts this logic.
 Companies are asking: 'Which customers are actually profitable?
 Which channels deliver sustainable returns?
 Where should we invest, and where should we pull back?'

 Implications for Strategy